 At the University, the Scheduling Office (part of the Office of the Registrar) works with the scheduling representatives from each department to put together the list of courses that will be offered the following year.
-They have a calendar up that outlines their process here: Important Dates.

 The important thing to know is that UMass works a full year ahead.
 Course proposals are due in to the scheduling office from the departments at the end of October for courses for the following fall and in March for the following spring.
 The proofs of the course lists and descriptions are sent back to the departments in December for the following fall and at the end of April for the following spring.
 Because the proposals are sent back to the departments for proofing, there is a little bit of leeway in terms of time, but be aware that if you’re teaching at UMass the next year, you need to arrange what course you’ll be teaching a bit earlier than at the colleges.